Skip to Content

 Other Vintage Botanicals

-There is a tutorial here on how to draw ferns.
+There is a tutorial here on how to draw ferns and you’ll find a chart of ferns in Oken’s vintage botanical prints collection.

 These fern prints are an excellent resource for botanical crafts.